project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_sbbackend.md

 | sunbird_msg_91_auth                   | msg 91 auth
   sunbird_msg_sender                     | message sender name

 The table mentions all the environment variables with description.
-You need to add/edit the environment variables in appropriate locations.
+Add or edit the environment variables in their appropriate locations.

-**Note:** The following environmental variables are mandatory to run the backend services.
+**Note:** The following environment variables are mandatory to run the backend services.

 ### Setting Environment Variables